 Danielle splits her working life across two hemispheres as she services clients in the United Kingdom and in Australia.
 In her own words, the “freedom” of owning a tiny home has enabled “more travel, more time spent with my favourite people, greater and more meaningful connection with nature while only doing work I love”.
 Danielle also rents out her tiny home when she’s away, “enabling others to experience tiny home living with mini retreats at Luna’s Lodge.”

-Coffee on front step of tiny houseThe tiny house movement has emerged from a growing number of humans all over the world who are not happy with the high cost of standard housing and who don’t resonate with high density living or the ‘keeping up with the Joneses' way of life.
+The tiny house movement has emerged from a growing number of humans all over the world who are not happy with the high cost of standard housing and who don’t resonate with high density living or the ‘keeping up with the Joneses' way of life.
 Purveyors of the “Tiny House Movement” reject the highly unsustainable consumer driven lifestyle and instead seek simplicity and are happy to ‘live small’.

-Danielle is one such human and as such, has been excited to witness “how the tables are turning from needing to be seen to own a big house, with lots of stuff to wanting a much simpler existence that gifts back time, energy and money.
+Danielle is one such human and as such, has been excited to witness “how the tables are turning from needing to be seen to own a big house, with lots of stuff to wanting a much simpler existence that gifts back time, energy and money.”

 According to Danielle, some of the most positive things about living in a tiny home have included “having nature on the doorstep and leaving the tiniest of eco footprints.”